Faizanshaikh26/CaraFrontend/README.md

 <h1>Cara E-commerce Frontend</h1>

 <p>Welcome to the frontend repository of <strong>Cara E-commerce</strong>!
-This project provides a dynamic and user-friendly interface for our e-commerce platform, allowing users to browse products, add items to their cart, and make purchases seamlessly.</p>
+This project provides a dynamic and user-friendly interface for our e-commerce platform, allowing users to browse products, add items to their cart, make purchases, and explore various informational pages.</p>

 <h2>Table of Contents</h2>
 <ul>